 Astral Plane – The multi dimensional plane within the astral realm where one can travel using their astral body.

-Athame – A double-edged knife with a black handle, usually used in ceremonial magic and traditional Wiccan practices.
+Athame – A double-edged knife with a black handle, usually used in ceremonial magick and traditional Wiccan practices.
 It is associated with masculine energy as well as the elements of fire and air.

 The athame is the Witch’s ceremonial blade.
 Its traditional physical form among many British Traditional Witchcraft lines is that of a cross-shaped, double-edged, black-handled dagger.